Bulgarian Military Sea Fleet

-Riga Class Two of the three ships of this class in the Bulgarian Navy are laid up in preservation by the stat of Northern Fury.
+Riga Class Two of the three ships of this class are laid up in preservation by the start of Northern Fury.
 The third, BGS Bodri (F-13), was modernized and was still in commission, although historically it to was supposed to retire in late 1993.
 The Bodri, has four SAM launchers for the 9K32 Strela-2 missile, (NATO designation SA-7 Grail) a Man Portable Air Defence System (MANPADS) with 16 missiles, and 2 CIWS 30mm cannons.
 The main weapon systems are the 3x100mm guns and some very dated ASW equipment.
-All are located at Varna and it’s possible that at least one other has been modernized.
+All three are located at Varna and it’s possible that at least one other has been modernized.
 Should the two older ships be activated it will take between six weeks and three months of work and one would need a new pennant number while the other would need a new name.

 Tarantul Class The Bulgarian Navy received one of this class in 1992 from the Soviet Back Sea Fleet.
 With 4x P-15M (S-N-2C) Styx, Surface to Surface Missiles (SSM) and high speed (42 Knts), this is a potent little ship, weighing in at 495 tons.
 The BGS Malniya (P-101) is based at Atia.

-Osa Class The Bulgarian Navy took delivery of three Osa I and three Osa II boats in 1985 although RKA-10 Uragan arrived in 1981.
-The main improvement between the two sub classes was a modernized version of the P-15 (S-N-2C) Styx SSM.
-All were based at Atia.
+Osa Class The Bulgarian Navy took delivery of three Osa I and three Osa II boats in 1985, although RKA-10 Uragan arrived in 1981 as a training ship under Soviet control.
+The main improvement between the two sub classes is a modernized version of the P-15 (S-N-2C) Styx SSM.
+All are based at Atia.

 |Osa I||RKA-10||Uragan||Active||Pr.
 205|

 |Osa II||RKA-20||Smerch||Active||Pr.
 205U|

-Poti Class These rugged little ships in the early 1980s, they are kept quite busy providing excellent service and have a good ASW suite in a small package.
+Poti Class These rugged little ships arrived in Bulgaria during the early 1980s, they are kept quite busy providing excellent service and have a good ASW suite in a small package.
 The Bulgarian Navy operated six of these ships.